-The -based underground flood defense system, the Metropolitan Outer Area Underground Discharge Channel, is a monumental engineering project designed to protect the from extreme rainfall and flooding, which have become more common due to climate change.
+The Tokyo-based underground flood defense system, the Metropolitan Outer Area Underground Discharge Channel, is a monumental engineering project designed to protect the city from extreme rainfall and flooding, which have become more common due to climate change.
 Known as the “cathedral” because of its vast, cavernous structure, it consists of large tunnels and silos that divert excess water from rivers and rainstorms.

 The system, completed in 2006, has already prevented numerous flood disasters, saving billions in damages, and continues to be enhanced to handle more frequent and intense rain events.

-Addressing and Flood Risks
+Addressing Climate Change and Flood Risks

 Design and Functionality

 The channel, located beneath the northern suburbs, is an architectural marvel.
 It is equipped with five large silos, each about 70 meters deep, and a network of underground tunnels stretching 6.3 kilometers.
 These structures act like storage tanks, temporarily holding millions of cubic meters of water until it can be safely pumped out into the Edo River.
-The tunnels are linked to various rivers and drainage systems, efficiently diverting and floodwaters during events.
+The tunnels are linked to various rivers and drainage systems, efficiently diverting rainwater and floodwaters during extreme weather events.

 The Metropolitan Outer Area Underground Discharge Channel in Tokyo can store up to 670,000 cubic meters of water at a time.